E Benefit Solution Data Breach Class Action Settlement — $40 Cash or Up to $5,000 for Documented Losses Plus Credit Monitoring

 Because that work involves enrolling and servicing the people covered by those plans, E Benefit holds personal information for employees and members of the organizations it works with.
 If your employer or benefits provider used E Benefit Solution, your information could have been stored in its systems even though you never chose the company yourself.
 That is why a notice from an unfamiliar name is not automatically a scam — it usually means a company that was handling benefits paperwork on your behalf was the one that got hacked.

-The Settlement Notice does not state an exact class size.
-The only public figures come from state data-breach filings: in January 2025, E Benefit Solution reported 1,243 affected residents in Texas and 45 affected residents in Massachusetts.
-The total number of individuals nationwide has not been publicly disclosed, and the settlement documents describe the class only by definition rather than by a head count.
+The Settlement Notice did not state an exact class size.
+The only public figures came from state data-breach filings: in January 2025, E Benefit Solution reported 1,243 affected residents in Texas and 45 affected residents in Massachusetts.
+The total number of individuals nationwide was not publicly disclosed, and the settlement documents described the class only by definition rather than by a head count.

-One indirect signal of scale is the cap on the no-proof cash option.
-Cash Payment B (the flat $40) stops accepting claims once total claims for that option reach $100,000 — enough to cover roughly 2,500 alternate-cash claims.
+One indirect signal of scale was the cap on the no-proof cash option.
+Cash Payment B (the flat $40) stopped accepting claims once total claims for that option reached $100,000 — enough to cover roughly 2,500 alternate-cash claims.
 The settlement administrator's final class size will be reflected in the notice-administration filings on the court docket.

-The Court has defined the Settlement Class as all living individuals residing in the United States whose Private Information was compromised by the Data Incident and to whom E Benefit Solution provided written or substitute notice of it.
-In practical terms, if you received a notice about this settlement, E Benefit's records indicate you are a Settlement Class Member.
+The Court defined the Settlement Class as all living individuals residing in the United States whose Private Information was compromised by the Data Incident and to whom E Benefit Solution provided written or substitute notice of it.
+In practical terms, if you received a notice about this settlement, E Benefit's records indicated you were a Settlement Class Member.

-Excluded from the class are E Benefit's directors, officers, and agents; governmental entities; and the judge assigned to the case, the judge's immediate family, and court staff.
-If you are unsure whether you are included, you can verify through the official Settlement Website.
+Excluded from the class were E Benefit's directors, officers, and agents; governmental entities; and the judge assigned to the case, the judge's immediate family, and court staff.

-Two types of benefits are available.
-Every class member can claim the credit monitoring, and you may also claim one — and only one — of the two cash options.
+Two types of benefits were available.
+Every class member could claim the credit monitoring, and could also claim one — and only one — of the two cash options.

 Credit monitoring (available to everyone).
-All Settlement Class Members may enroll in two years of CyEx Financial Shield Total.
-The service includes $1 million in fraud insurance and monitoring for identity theft, unauthorized financial transactions, and personal information tied to high-risk transactions, plus access to a fraud resolution agent if something suspicious comes up.
+All Settlement Class Members could enroll in two years of CyEx Financial Shield Total.
+The service included $1 million in fraud insurance and monitoring for identity theft, unauthorized financial transactions, and personal information tied to high-risk transactions, plus access to a fraud resolution agent if something suspicious came up.

 Cash Payment A — documented losses (up to $5,000).
-If the incident cost you money out of pocket, you can claim reimbursement of up to $5,000 for losses incurred between December 10, 2024 and July 1, 2026.
-Covered expenses include losses from identity theft or fraud, fees for credit reports or credit freezes, the cost to replace IDs, and postage to contact banks by mail.
-You must submit documentation, and you cannot claim expenses already reimbursed by a third party.
+Class members whose losses were tied to the incident could claim reimbursement of up to $5,000 for losses incurred between December 10, 2024 and July 1, 2026.
+Covered expenses included losses from identity theft or fraud, fees for credit reports or credit freezes, the cost to replace IDs, and postage to contact banks by mail.
+Documentation was required, and expenses already reimbursed by a third party could not be claimed.

 Cash Payment B — alternate cash ($40).
-Instead of Cash Payment A, you can claim a flat one-time $40 payment with no proof or explanation of losses required.
-This option closes once total claims for it reach $100,000, so filing earlier is safer if you plan to choose it.
+Instead of Cash Payment A, class members could claim a flat one-time $40 payment with no proof or explanation of losses required.
+This option was capped once total claims for it reached $100,000.

-To start your claim online you log in with the Unique ID and PIN printed on the notice you received, so that identifier serves as your proof of class membership.
-Here is how the proof rules break down:
+To file the online claim, class members had to log in with the Unique ID and PIN printed on the notice they received, so that identifier served as proof of class membership.
+Here is how the proof rules broke down:

-• No loss documentation is needed for the $40 Cash Payment B.
+• No loss documentation was needed for the $40 Cash Payment B.

-• Documentation is required for the up-to-$5,000 Cash Payment A — receipts, bank or credit card statements, or similar records tying your losses to the incident.
-A personal statement or affidavit alone is not enough, though you may include one to add context.
+• Documentation was required for the up-to-$5,000 Cash Payment A — receipts, bank or credit card statements, or similar records tying losses to the incident.
+A personal statement or affidavit alone was not enough.

 How to File a Claim

-On the claim form you can elect credit monitoring, choose Cash Payment A or Cash Payment B, and pick how you want to be paid.
-If you file online, you can select a digital payment via PayPal, Venmo, or Zelle; if you file by mail, an approved claim is paid by paper check sent to the address on your form.
-Online claims and mailed claims must both be submitted or postmarked by July 1, 2026.
+On the claim form, class members could elect credit monitoring, choose Cash Payment A or Cash Payment B, and pick how they wanted to be paid — a digital payment via PayPal, Venmo, or Zelle for online claims, or a paper check for mailed claims.
+Online claims and mailed claims both had to be submitted or postmarked by July 1, 2026.

 Key Deadlines